Our work is not about diets.

 What payment methods do you accept?

 I accept credit card, cash or check at the time of service.

 What is your cancellation policy?

 I require a minimum of 48 hours’ notice to cancel/reschedule appointments.
 No-shows or late cancellations will result in a fee equal to the full session fee that was scheduled.
-Clients that no show or cancel late twice risk being discharged from services.

 Do you prescribe medications?

 No, I am not a medical doctor.
 However, I am happy to offer referrals to psychiatrists or prescribing nurse practitioners for you to see if you wish to pursue medication management services.